 The less soluble fiber you consume (that's the kind found abundantly in oatmeal, beans and brussels sprouts), the higher your risk for high cholesterol climbs, according to numerous American Journal of Clinical Nutrition reports.
 Scientists hypothesize that fiber acts as a magnet as it moves through the intestine, attracting and carrying out the artery-clogging plaque that would otherwise spike cholesterol levels.

-Risk of Stroke And
+You Increase Your Risk of Stroke And Heart Disease

 When your cholesterol levels are out of a healthy range—as a result of a low-fiber diet or otherwise—it can increase your risk of heart disease and stroke, according to U.S. National Library of Medicine data and findings published in the journal Stroke.
 That's because both stroke and heart disease are brought on by the buildup of plaque in the arteries.
 To help your ticker stay healthy for years to come, be sure to avoid these 30 Worst Foods For Your Heart.

-You Become Deficient in
+You Become Deficient in Other Nutrients, Too

 If you're not eating fiber-rich foods like whole grains, legumes, fruits, and veggies, there's a good chance you also may not be getting enough of the other health-protective nutrients found of those foods.
 Check in with your M.D. if you know you're not consuming much fiber to make sure you don't have any type of major nutritional deficiency.
 A multi-vitamin and a well-rounded diet can likely help you get back on track towards better health.
 And speaking of vitamins, learn all there is to know about popping those Flinstones in our exclusive report, 21 Things You Don't Know About Vitamins!